-The New Orleans Parish Charter allows for any charter amendment to appear on the ballot with valid signatures from 10,000 registered voters, or 10%, whichever is less.
-With 257,369 registered voters on June 1, 2017 that is only 3.885% that is needed to get this measure on the ballot.
+The Orleans Parish Charter allows for any charter amendment to appear on the ballot with valid signatures from 10,000 registered voters, or 10%, whichever is less.
+As of June 1, 2017 that was only 3.885% needed to get this measure on the ballot.
 Why has it not been done before?
 We really don’t know.
 We are all pretty surprised here to find this to be a legitimate way to make improvements to our city.

 What Will it Take?

 - Volunteers to work pop-up locations.
 Pop-ups are tables and tents set up on the side of the road in high traffic areas where people can pull over and sign the petition.
 Good foot traffic helps too.

 - Ride-share drivers collecting signatures from friends, family, and customers.

 - Fixed locations – let us know if you have a location with regular hours that people can go to sign it.
 We can drive people to those locations.
 It also would be great if people could pick up petitions from there.

 - About $65,000 is what we anticipate this costing assuming that we don’t have to litigate much.
 Costs include printing signs and petitions, voter registration data purchase and software.